Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - A chest x-ray may show signs of infection in your lungs.

 - A mucus sample is collected and tested for the germ that is causing your illness.
 It can help your healthcare provider choose the best medicine to treat the infection.

 How is bacterial pneumonia treated?

 Treatment depends on what caused your bacterial pneumonia and how bad your symptoms are.
 You may need any of the following:

-What can I do to prevent or manage bacterial pneumonia?
+What can I do to prevent bacterial pneumonia?

 - You have more trouble breathing, or your breathing seems faster than normal.

 - Your heart or pulse beats more than 100 times in 1 minute.

 - Your symptoms are the same or get worse 48 hours after you start antibiotics.